hardisj/erinsaudiocorner/content/english/loudspeakers/ELAC_UBR62.md

 ## Information and Photos

+Note: ELAC loaned me this speaker to test.
+I was not paid for this review nor has ELAC seen this review before publication.

 The [ELAC UBR62](https://www.elac.com/series/uni-fi-reference/uni-fi-reference-ubr62-bookshelf-speakers/) is a 3-way bookshelf speaker featuring a 6.5-inch midwoofer, 4-inch concentric with 1-inch dome tweeter placed coaxially.

 MSRP for a pair of the UBR62 speakers is currently $999 USD.